SalesforceCommerceCloud/pwa-kit/packages/internal-lib-build/README.md

 A package that contains internal tools used by other libraries in the monorepo.
 It can't run outside the context of this monorepo

-For see all the available commands
+To see all the available commands

 ```bash
 cd packages/internal-lib-build